iterative/vscode-dvc/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/fb243c31ea059c0038b2/test_coverage)](https://codeclimate.com/repos/608b5886f52398018b00264c/test_coverage)

-This [extension] integrates [DVC features] right into the popular [VS Code IDE], allowing users of all levels to use DVC visually.
+This [extension] integrates [DVC features] right into the popular [VS Code IDE], allowing users of all backgrounds to use DVC.

 > **Note**: We want early adopter feedback!
 > Please let us know what you like and don't like about the extension.
 Feel free